cnguyen03/viet-practice/README.md

 # viet-practice

 A Vietnamese speaking-practice partner that runs entirely on your laptop.
-The LLM, the speech recognition, and the voice are all local, so a session needs no internet and no cell signal — the laptop broadcasts its own Wi-Fi network and your phone joins it directly.
-Built for practising on a bus or in a car.
+The LLM, the speech recognition, and the voice are all local, so a session does not require internet or cell signal.
+The laptop broadcasts its own Wi-Fi network and your phone joins it directly.
+Built for practicing on a bus or a car while traveling.

 You speak Vietnamese into your phone; the agent replies out loud, keeps the conversation on one topic, and when you get stuck it teaches you a phrase and